Ch00k/ffmpy/README.rst

   ... )
   >>> ff.run()

-This will take ``input.mp4`` file in the current directory as the input, change the video container from MP4 to AVI without changing any other video parameters and create a new output file ``output.avi`` in the current directory.
+This will take the ``input.mp4`` file in the current directory as the input, change the video container from MP4 to AVI without changing any other video parameters, and create a new output file ``output.avi`` in the current directory.

 Documentation
 -------------